leapcode/soledad/docs/reference/blobs/sync.rst

 transfer error.
 Currently, the only unrecoverable transfer error is a failed verification of the blob tag (i.e. a failed MAC verification).

-Successive transfer attempts have an increasing delay between them, to minimize competition for resources used by other concurrent transfer attempts.
-The delay starts with 10 seconds and increases to 20, 30, 40, 50, and finally 60 seconds on each new failed attempt.
-The delay for a new retry then stays at 60 seconds for new attempts.
+Successive failed transfer attempts of the same blob are separated by an increasing time interval to minimize competition for resources used by other concurrent transfer attempts.
+The interaval starts at 10 seconds and increases to 20, 30, 40, 50, and finally 60 seconds.
+All further retries will be separated by a 60 seconds time interval.